sriramab/gamamanual/WikiOnly/OperatorsAK.md

   *  **`kmeans`** (`list`, `int`, `int`) --->  `list<list>`

 #### Result:
 returns the list of clusters (list of instance indices) computed with the kmeans++ algorithm from the first operand data according to the number of clusters to split the data into (k).
-Usage: kmeans(data,k)/nreturns the list of clusters (list of instance indices) computed with the kmeans++ algorithm from the first operand data according to the number of clusters to split the data into (k) and the maximum number of iterations to run the algorithm for (If negative, no maximum will be used) (maxIt).
+Usage: kmeans(data,k) returns the list of clusters (list of instance indices) computed with the kmeans++ algorithm from the first operand data according to the number of clusters to split the data into (k) and the maximum number of iterations to run the algorithm for (If negative, no maximum will be used) (maxIt).
 Usage: kmeans(data,k,maxit)

 #### Special cases:
   * if the lengths of two vectors in the right-hand aren't equal, returns 0